 To evaluate model performance, I have chosen the following metrics:

-• accuracy: fraction of observations correctly classified.
+: fraction of observations correctly classified.- sensitivity

-• specificity spec: the fraction of negative elements correctly classified.
+: the fraction of negative elements correctly classified. - area under the ROC curve

 class_metrics <- metric_set(accuracy, sens, spec, roc_auc)

-I will be using two models to train: a decision tree dt and a random forest rf.
+.
 I will set standard values of parameter for each model.
 Hyperparameter tuning (not presented here) yields little influence of these parameters in model results.

 dt <- decision_tree(mode = "classification", cost_complexity = 0.1, min_n = 10) %>%